Division of Campus Life

 Residential Life

-Program Houses are residential experiences that foster a sense of community by bringing people of common interests to a common living environment.
-Program Houses are student-led and are focused on a common interest, identity, or language.
-Among other activities, Program Houses organize cultural events and volunteer their time in the Providence community.
+Program Houses are residential experiences, open to all undergraduate students, that foster a sense of community by bringing people of common interests to a common living environment.
+Program Houses are student-led, and students within these communities organize cultural events and volunteer their time in the Providence community.

 Learn about Residential Program Houses